-Located in the heart of the city on Hospital Hill, CMH provides pediatric care in more than 40 subspecialty areas.
+Located in the heart of the city on Hospital Hill, Children's Mercy provides pediatric care in more than 40 subspecialty areas.
 Each year there are approximately 13,500 inpatient admissions.
 Forty percent of the inpatient capacity is reserved for intensive care through the Burn Unit, a level IIIc Neonatal Intensive Care Nursery, and the Pediatric Intensive Care Unit.

 - Children's Mercy Clinics on Broadway in downtown Kansas City, MO